SaLim-Sayed/symptoms-checker/README.md

 ### Adding More Conditions

-Edit `backend/symptom_predictor.py` and add new entries to the `condition_symptoms` dictionary.
+Edit `frontend/lib/symptomPredictor.ts` and add new entries to the `conditionSymptoms` object.

 ### Replacing with ML Model

-Replace the `SymptomPredictor` class logic in `symptom_predictor.py` with your trained model's prediction logic.
+Replace the `SymptomPredictor` class logic in `frontend/lib/symptomPredictor.ts` with your trained model's prediction logic.

 ## Important Disclaimer